zuozhenggh/learning-library/solutions-library/peoplesoft-adb/0introduction/introduction.md

 ## About this Workshop

-This hands-on lab provides users with step-by-step instructions for migrating a PeopleSoft database to an Autonomous Transaction Processing Database- Shared, or **ABD-S**.
+This hands-on lab provides users with step-by-step instructions for migrating a PeopleSoft database to an Oracle Autonomous Transaction Processing Database- Shared, or **ADB-S**.
 At a high level, during this procedure, we will use Oracle's **MV2ADB** to move data to Autonomous Database in one click.

-Estimated Lab Time:
+Estimated Lab Time: 10 hours

 To ensure success:
 - The workshop is quite detailed and technical.
 PLEASE take your time and DO NOT skip any steps.